Korean style pickled red cabbage

-I was inspired to prepare red cabbage kimchi by a recipe from the book "Pickles and Fermentations".
-Aleksander Baron presented the idea for Polish kimchi made of red cabbage with smelt .
-I did not recreate this version, but I prepared blue kimchi according to the recipe from which I usually prepare classic kimchi.
-I exchanged Chinese cabbage for red cabbage, i.e. red cabbage, and instead of spring onions I added red onion.
+I was inspired to prepare red cabbage kimchi by a recipe from the book "Kiszonki i fermentacje".
+Aleksander Baron presented an idea for Polish red cabbage kimchi with smelt.
+I did not recreate this version, but I prepared blue kimchi according to the recipe from which she usually prepares classic kimchi.
+I replaced Chinese cabbage with red cabbage, i.e. blue cabbage, and instead of spring onions I added red onion.

-There are over 200 kinds of kimchi in Korea, and everyone has their own family, of course, the best recipe.
-Traditional Korean silage usually consists of Chinese cabbage, turnips, gochugar and some other additives.
+There are over 200 types of kimchi in Korea and each has its own family recipe, of course.
+Traditional Korean pickle usually consists of Chinese cabbage, turnips, gochugaru and several other additions.
 We can change the ingredients, so let's experiment and discover new flavors.

-For me, kimchi cannot do without gochugaru, i.e. Korean chili flakes.
-It is a very spicy spice with a slightly sweet and smoky flavor.
-Most of the ingredients for the preparation of kimchi paste, i.e. gochugaru, fish sauce, soy sauce can be bought in online stores, among others in Cuisines of the World .
+For me, kimchi cannot do without gochugaru, or Korean chili flakes.
+It is a very spicy, slightly sweet and smoky spice.
+Most of the ingredients for preparing kimchi paste, i.e. gochugaru, fish sauce, soy sauce, can be purchased in online stores, e.g. w Cuisines of the World.

-If we want to prepare vegan red cabbage kimchi, omit the fish sauce and replace it with an extra spoon of soy sauce.
+If you want to prepare vegan red cabbage kimchi, skip the fish sauce and replace it with an extra tablespoon of soy sauce.

 2 kg of red cabbage, the so-called red cabbage

 2 tablespoons of rice flour

 1 tbsp fish sauce (in the vegan version omit and replace with soy sauce)